jdaw1/placemat/Documentation/introduction_first_placemat.md

 [ps2pdf.org](http://www.ps2pdf.org/convert.htm),
 &lsquo;Choose&rsquo; or &lsquo;Add&rsquo; the file, and &lsquo;Convert&rsquo; it.

-If it that has made a PDF resembling [this](images/placemat.pdf), then you can successfully convert the PostScript to PDF: hurray!
+If that has made a PDF the first page of which resembles [this](images/placemat.pdf), then you can successfully convert the PostScript to PDF: hurray!

 <div align="center">